 - Own Infrastructure

-That concludes our starter guide, though if you're still feeling unsure and could use an extra hand - we're always here to help.
+That concludes our best practices starter guide for creating a chart of accounts, though if you're still feeling unsure and could use an extra hand - we're always here to help.
 When onboarding with Wise-Sync, our consultants can teach you how to organise your revenue and Cost of goods sold (COGS) within your chart of accounts.
 We hope this article has helped you to gain a basic understanding of the chart of accounts, stay tuned for our upcoming article next week.

 DISCLAIMER: This article is general in nature.
 If you wish to apply this information to practical circumstances, we strongly advise you seek professional accounting advice to ensure interpretation is both clarified and expert-led to suit your individual business needs.